CoboGlobal/cobo-waas2-js-sdk/docs/WalletsApi.md

 > ListAddresses200Response listAddresses(walletId, opts)

-List wallet addresses by wallet ID
+List wallet addresses

-This operation retrieves a list of addresses under the specified wallet.
+This operation retrieves a list of addresses within a specified wallet.

 ### Example